ChaoyaoYe/follow_vue/change.md

       },
       greeting: function (msg) {
         console.log(msg)
+      },
+      // can also use a string for methods
+      bye: 'sayGoodbye'
+    },
+    methods: {
+      sayGoodbye: function () {
+        console.log('goodbye!')
       }
     }
   })
   // -> created!
   vm.$emit('greeting', 'hi!')
   // -> hi!
+  vm.$emit('bye')
+  // -> goodbye!
   ```

-- #### new option: `isolated`.
+- #### new option: `inherit`.

   Default: `false`.

   Whether to inherit parent scope data.
-Set it to `true` if you want to create a component that have an isolated scope of its own.
-An isolated scope means you won't be able to bind to data on parent scopes in the component's template.
+Set it to `true` if you want to create a component that inherits parent scope.
+By default, inside a component's template you won't be able to bind to data on parent scopes.
+When this is set to `true`, you will be able to:

+  1. bind to parent scope properties in the component template
+  2. directly access parent properties on the component instance itself, via prototypal inheritance.

 - #### removed options: